top of page

 1. Hidden Calorie Sources

-Most of us take in far more calories than we think — not because we are overeating on purpose, but because certain foods and drinks sneak calories into our day without our noticing.
+Most of us take in far more calories than we think.
+This is not because we are overeating on purpose, but because certain foods and drinks sneak calories into our day without our noticing.

-Some of the hidden calories weight loss challenges come from your daily coffee.
+Some hidden calorie sources come from your daily coffee.
 A teaspoon of sugar alone is about 15 calories.
-The serving size of creamers is two tablespoons; if you are pouring “until it looks right,” you are using way more than the label assumes.
+The serving size of creamers is two tablespoons.
+If you are pouring “until it looks right,” you are likely using much more than the label assumes.

-Yogurt and low-protein snacks can be culprits, too.
-They do not keep you full, so you are hungry again quickly and end up eating more than planned.
+Yogurt and low-protein snacks can also be culprits.
+They do not keep you full, so you may feel hungry again quickly and end up eating more than planned.

 You do not have to give up your favorites.
-You just have to know what they really do to you.
+You just need to know what they really do to you.

 2. Undiagnosed Hormonal Issues